Northeastern Army: Military reforms and the Second Zhili-Fengtian War

-Zhang Zuolin and his advisors came away from their defeat in the First Zhili-Fengtian War with the lesson that the army would need massive reorganization and re-equipment in order to fight the Zhili.
+One of the most important periods in the history of the Fengtian Army was the two years between the First and Second Zhili-Fengtian Wars.
+Zhang Zuolin and his advisors came away from their defeat with the lesson that the army would need massive reorganization and re-equipment in order to fight the Zhili.
 Many of his old associates were purged from command for incompetence or suspected disloyalty.
-Zhang poured millions into purchasing foreign arms and developing domestic manufacture at the Mukden Arsenal.
-As described below, the latter soon had the highest output of any arsenal in China.
+Zhang poured millions into purchasing foreign arms and developing domestic manufacture at the Mukden Arsenal (see Equipment).
 Funding also went towards a small navy and air force.
 The effectiveness of these reforms was mixed.
 Overall, the Fengtian Army was significantly better-equipped and led in 1924 than in 1922.
 However, corrupt and despotic officers such as Zhang Zongchang remained in high positions and tensions had been created between the new officers from staff colleges and the old officers from Zhang Zuolin's bandit days.

 The decisive confrontation with Wu Peifu came in late 1924.
 Zhang had managed to secure a triangular alliance with the Anhui Clique based in Zhejiang and the Kuomintang based in Guangdong.
 The Fengtian Army was organized into six route armies totaling 170,000 to 250,000 men, under Zhang's overall command.
 The Second Army (under Li Jinglin) and the Sixth Army (Xu Langzhou) went north to Chaoyang to head off any potential flanking maneuvers, and they were able to surprise the unprepared Zhili garrison.
 Their superior rifles and grenades helped them secure control of the strategically important passes in Rehe by the time Feng Yuxiang's Third Zhili Army arrived.
 Further south the Fengtian Army had less luck at first.
 The First Army (Jiang Dengxuan) and the Third Army (Zhang Xueliang) failed to take Shanhai Pass before it was occupied by the enemy (they were later joined by the Fourth and Fifth).
 Direct assaults on the gate led by Guo Songling failed.
 However, Fengtian forces freed up by the victory at Chaoyang came south and flanked the Zhili position.
 Further breakthroughs at Jiumenkou led by Jiang Dengxuan and his deputy commander Han Linchun (once again assisted by superior weaponry) forced Zhili to retreat from Shanhai Pass and only Wu Peifu's personal presence finally stabilized the battle lines.
 Feng Yuxiang marched his forces back to Beijing and on 20 October seized control of the capital with the Beijing Coup.
 Although not necessarily fatal on its own, it became so after Yan Xishan stopped Zhili reinforcements from taking the railroad lines north through his territory.
 The Japanese intervened to stop Wu from embarking the reinforcements around the severed line and the Marshal's position quickly collapsed.